cse110-sp21-group32/cse110-sp21-group32/admin/cipipeline/phase1.md

 Additionally, we chose to setup our repo with a code quality tool, [Codacy](https://app.codacy.com/organizations/gh/cse110-sp21-group32/repositories).

-After phase1 checkpoint, we have worked on to further improve the codacy styling checking to make sure its rules match our established stlying guide.

-In addtion, we added the documentation generation and started to added more unit testing.

-The unit testing is still pending for the functionaility to be settled.
-We are still discussing the final logisitcs of our application

 ## What is planned/in progress?
 1. Improve Unit Tests and Automatic Documentation Generation.
+2. Improve codecy
-2. To discuss with our stakeholders about pipeline design
+3. To discuss with our stakeholders about pipeline design